combient/gcs-static-website-terraform/README.md

 1. `backend.hcl` - Simply names the bucket in which the state is stored
 2. `terraform.tfvars` - Your project settings

+### Authenticate

+Either use a dedicated service account and its associated credentials as described [here](https://cloud.google.com/sdk/gcloud/reference/auth/activate-service-account)

+To use the default application credentials do

+    gcloud auth application-default login

 ### Initiate the backend configuration

 Create the bucket to store the terraform state.
 Obviously terraform can't do this, so